How to Find Your Router’s IP Address—Step by Step

 Find your router’s IP address on an Android

 Finding your router’s IP address on a modern Android is pretty simple.
-Just note that the exact process may look a bit different depending on the model of phone you have.
-These instructions are for a Google Pixel running the latest version of Android 14:
+Just note that the exact process may look a bit different depending on your phone model.
+These instructions are for a Google Pixel running the latest version of Android 14 but apply to Android 15:

 1. Open the Settings app on your phone.